 The fellowship provides employment for the academic year and summer break during which the student is required to work on campus.
 The fellowship package includes full tuition for the academic year; a 20 hour-per-week stipend; and travel, registration fee, and expenses related to one relevant professional conference per academic year.
 Fellows may receive this entire package, which includes two weeks of unpaid vacation, for up to two years.

-The fellowship is open to Masters of Environmental Science and Management (MESM) applicants with strong written and verbal communication skills.
+The fellowship is only open to Masters of Environmental Science and Management (MESM) applicants with strong written and verbal communication skills.
 You must have submitted a completed application to the MESM graduate program to be eligible to apply.
 Applicants should include a letter describing their interests in the Fellowship and how the experience would enhance their career objectives, at least two original writing samples, resume, and a letter of reference.
-The applications should be sent to Brett Still, MESM Coordinator and CELS lecturer, University of Rhode Island, Kingston, RI 02881 or email: firstname.lastname@example.org.
+The applications should be sent to Brett Still, MESM Coordinator and CELS lecturer, University of Rhode Island, Kingston, RI 02881, or email: email@example.com.